mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ## Acknowledgements

-It has now been over ten year since the publication of my book, *Domain-­‐Driven Design,* *Tackling Complexity in the Heart of Software \(* or “The Big Blue Book”, as some people have taken to calling it\).
+It has now been over ten year since the publication of my book, *Domain-Driven Design,* *Tackling Complexity in the Heart of Software \(* or “The Big Blue Book”, as some people have taken to calling it\).
 In that decade, the fundamentals discussed in the book haven’t changed much, but a *lot * has changed about how we build software.
 DDD has stayed relevant because smart and innovative people have shaken things up repeatedly.
 I want to thank those people.

 Let me start with Greg Young, Udi Dahan and the people inspired by them, for CQRS and Event Sourcing.
 These are now quite mainstream options for the architecture of a DDD